-Participants will also meet with various stakeholders—the dietary supplement industry, consumer advocacy groups, and media—who study, advocate, regulate, or educate about dietary supplements.
-Participants will also have the option to take a guided tour of the NIH.
+Participants will also hear from various stakeholders—the dietary supplement industry, consumer advocacy groups, and media—who study, advocate, regulate, or educate about dietary supplements.

-This practicum is open to selected faculty, students, and practitioners in health-related disciplines such as nutrition, food science, pharmacology and pharmacognosy, exercise/kinetics, medicine, dentistry, nursing, and complementary and alternative medicine (CAM).
+This practicum is open to selected faculty, students, and practitioners in health-related disciplines such as nutrition, food science, pharmacology and pharmacognosy, exercise science and kinesiology, medicine, dentistry, nursing, and complementary and alternative medicine (CAM).
 Primary candidates are full-time academic faculty, doctoral students, postdocs, and fellows.
-Applications will also be accepted from health care providers and scientists with a Master's degree or higher whose work involves dietary supplements, masters-level students, and students in schools of medicine and dentistry and nursing.
+Applications will also be accepted from health care providers and scientists with a master's degree or higher whose work involves dietary supplements, masters-level students, and students in schools of medicine and dentistry and nursing.

 The practicum is limited to approximately 80 attendees so that we may provide a stellar environment for learning and interaction.
 We expect more than 80 applicants, so criteria have been developed for admission.